How Does a Home Equity Line of Credit Work?

 The Big Picture

-Whether you need to add a new room to your house, expand your kitchen or complete another project, a HELOC can provide funds to achieve your goals.
+Whether you plan to add a new room to your house, expand your kitchen or complete another project, a HELOC can provide funds to achieve your goals.
 Just be sure you can afford repayments, even if interest rates rise.